AWS IAM Best Practices – Least Privilege & MFA

 Sharing – Delegate using roles

-• Access keys allows creation of 2 active keys at the same time for an user.
+• Access keys allow creation of 2 active keys at the same time for a user.
 These can be used to rotate the keys.

-• Remove IAM user and credentials (that is, passwords and access keys) that are not needed.
+• Remove IAM users, roles, permissions, policies, and credentials (passwords and access keys) that are not needed.

-• Use the IAM Credential report that lists all IAM users in the account and the status of their various credentials, including passwords, access keys, and MFA devices and usage patterns to figure out what can be removed
+• Use the IAM Credential report that lists all IAM users in the account and the status of their various credentials, including passwords, access keys, and MFA devices and usage patterns.

 • Passwords and access keys that have not been used recently might be good candidates for removal.